 Season 2: Domestic abuse tables are turned as Lagertha kills Earl Sigvard and dares dinner party to try anything

 After leaving Ragnar and his new pregnant Queen Aslaug, Lagertha has hitched her relationship wagon to Earl Sigvard in Hedeby, an insecure, morally bankrupt malignant turd compared to Ragnar.

 Sigvard sets two men to brutally beat his uppity wife up.
-Fully tuned up and black and blue, she attends a large dinner party where he further humiliates her by trying to show off her breasts.
+Fully tuned up and black and blue, she attends a large dinner party where he further humiliates her by trying to show off her bosom.

 The dinner party continued post-decapitation (a helpful dinner guest assisted) of Sigvard!
 That’s proper Viking attitude.

 Season 3: Lagertha is catnip to the Hugh Hefner of Wessex, who uses dirt and water to bed her:

 The difference between women’s roles in society is made clear as Lagertha toys with Wessex’s King Ecbert who really, really has fallen for her, while a petulant daughter-in-law/mistress tromps off with Athelstan for a roll in the baby-Alfred making hay.

 Lagertha heads to Wessex to oversee an agreed-upon farming settlement, but the bath-loving, robe-wearing Ecbert picks up that fertile land will be the panty dropper for a dispassionate Lagertha, who seems immune to his overtures.